jajtxs/Clean-PS99/README.md

 # Sticky RAP

-A simplified PS99 webhook script for discord.
+A simplified PS99 webhook script for discord, works perfectly with Google App Script (free).
+Can be tailored to any item, any pet, even any API you'd like, though I'd suggest only changing what you understand.

 **Customization Options:**